How the Pandemic Defeated America

 There were many such claims to choose from.
 By tying career advancement to the publishing of papers, academia already creates incentives for scientists to do attention-grabbing but irreproducible work.
 The pandemic strengthened those incentives by prompting a rush of panicked research and promising ambitious scientists global attention.

 In March, a small and severely flawed French study suggested that the antimalarial drug hydroxychloroquine could treat COVID‑19.
 Published in a minor journal, it likely would have been ignored a decade ago.
 But in 2020, it wended its way to Donald Trump via a chain of credulity that included Fox News, Elon Musk, and Dr. Oz.
 Trump spent months touting the drug as a miracle cure despite mounting evidence to the contrary, causing shortages for people who actually needed it to treat lupus and rheumatoid arthritis.
-The hydroxychloroquine story was muddied even further by two studies published in top medical journals—The Lancet and the New England Journal of Medicine—that claimed the drug was not effective and was potentially harmful.
-The papers relied on suspect data from a small analytics company called Surgisphere.
-Both were retracted in June.
+The hydroxychloroquine story was muddied even further by a study published in a top medical journal, The Lancet, that claimed the drug was not effective and was potentially harmful.
+The paper relied on suspect data from a small analytics company called Surgisphere, and was retracted in June.**

 Science famously self-corrects.
 But during the pandemic, the same urgent pace that has produced valuable knowledge at record speed has also sent sloppy claims around the world before anyone could even raise a skeptical eyebrow.
 The ensuing confusion, and the many genuine unknowns about the virus, has created a vortex of fear and uncertainty, which grifters have sought to exploit.
 Snake-oil merchants have peddled ineffectual silver bullets (including actual silver).
 Armchair experts with scant or absent qualifications have found regular slots on the nightly news.
 And at the center of that confusion is Donald Trump.

-Note: * This article has been updated to clarify why 3.1 million Americans still cannot afford health insurance.